snitch-org/snitch/doc/testing_snitch.md

 ### Approval tests

 These tests provide a more manageable way to check the output of _snitch_ for each reporter.
-Rather than use hand-written checks ("this line must contain this string, and then this other string"), which would be painful to write to achieve 100% coverage, the approach is to capture the output and save it to a file.
+Rather than use handwritten checks ("this line must contain this string, and then this other string"), which would be painful to write to achieve 100% coverage, the approach is to capture the output and save it to a file.
 If the output is satisfactory, we commit it as the new "expected" output, and future test runs just need to check that the output is compatible with the "expected" output.
 These tests contribute to the test coverage analysis.

 Since some elements of the output are variable (e.g., test duration, file names, line numbers), the output goes through a "blanking" phase before being compared to the "expected" output.
 This uses regular expressions to ignore parts of the output, and replace them with a placeholder `*`.